marekpiotrow/UWrMaxSat/README.md

 Since the version 1.3 you can merge the power of this solver with the [SCIP solver](https:://scipopt.org), if you have a licence to use it (see: https://scipopt.org/index.php#license).
 The SCIP solver will be run in a separate thread, if a MaxSAT instance is not too big (less than 100000 variables and clauses).
 Using parameters, you can force the solver to ran in the same thread as UWrMaxSat for a given number of seconds and UWrMaxSat will be started afterwards.

-In this version you will get compiler errors if you use both SCIP and Cadical solvers due to some limitations in the Cadical interface.

 ================================================================================
 ### Quick Install